Teaching Artists

 Ariana Gonzalez

 Actor, writer, creator and mucho más.
-Ariana is an artist from Venezuela; she’s a passionate artist and firm believer that art heals.
+Ariana is an artist from Venezuela; she’s very passionate about her craft and firmly believes in the power of storytelling.
 Her mission is to create content that inspires people to follow their passions.
-She’s honored to be a member of 24th Street and loves performing in Enter Stage Right.
+She’s honored to be a member of 24th Street and loves performing in Enter Stage Right and teaching in After Cool.

 Ariana has a BFA in Performing Arts from AMDA.